With an impassive mask, Kaidus bent down and grabbed the man’s neck.

 “You and me both.”
 Prim smiled.

 In a large hut constructed with earth magic, the survivors were huddled together and sleeping peacefully.
-Surrounding the hut were five smaller ones with blaring fires next to them.
+Surrounding the hut were five smaller ones with blazing fires next to them.
 Three mages stood outside, watching and listening.

 As they vigilantly kept guard, they began to hear something.
 The sound of screaming far off in the distance.